Dental Bridges

 A dental bridge will typically last 7 to 10 years or longer, with survival rates for conventional bridges at approximately 72% at 10 years and resin-bonded bridges at 65–83% at 10 years, depending on design and material.
 Bridges supported by implants may demonstrate slightly higher long-term survival, but biological complications such as caries and periodontitis remain the leading causes of failure for both tooth- and implant-supported bridges.

-Daily brushing, flossing (including under the bridge), and regular professional cleanings are essential.
-Poor oral hygiene increases the risk of complications, especially in populations with high rates of caries and periodontitis.
+Daily brushing, flossing (including cleaning beneath the bridge), and regular professional dental cleanings are essential for the long-term success of dental bridges.
+Poor oral hygiene significantly increases the risk of complications, particularly in populations with high rates of dental caries and periodontal disease.

-Daily oral hygiene should include twice-daily brushing with fluoride toothpaste, and for high caries-risk patients, prescription-strength fluoride toothpaste (5000 ppm) is recommended.
-Interdental cleaning (flossing or use of interdental brushes) is necessary to remove plaque around bridge margins and pontics
+Daily oral hygiene should include twice-daily brushing with fluoride toothpaste.
+For patients at high risk of caries, prescription-strength fluoride toothpaste (5,000 ppm) is recommended.
+Interdental cleaning such as flossing with floss threaders, super floss, or interdental brushes is necessary to effectively remove plaque around bridge margins and beneath pontics.

 HOW CAN WE